bashtools/JSONPath.sh/README.md

 | ?()                    |     Y     | applies a filter (script) expressions (see note)        |
 | ()                     |     Y     | script expression, using the underlying script engine.  |

-NOTE: For filter expressions only the equality operator, '==', is implmented.
+NOTE: For filter expressions only the equality operator, '==', is implemented.

 *TODO*: >=, >, <=, and <